fujidaiti/exprollable_page_view/package/README.md

 #### 2. Listen `PageViewportUpdateNotification`

 `ExprollablePageView` dispatches `PageViewportUpdateNotification` every time its state changes, and it contains a `PageViewportMetrics`.
 You can listen the notifications using `NotificationListener` widget.
 Make sure that the `NotificationListener` is an ancestor of the `ExprollablePageView` in your widget tree.
-This way is useful when you want to do something with the state in an ancestor widget of `ExprollablePageView`.
+This method is useful when you want to perform a state-dependent action, but do not have a controller.

 ```dart